 How to apply for Douglas Bomford Trust Studentships

-You should think carefully about your application, bearing in mind that funds are limited and you are competing against other applicant Applications should be emailed to [email protected] and headed ‘Studentship Award Application’.
+You should think carefully about your application, bearing in mind that funds are limited and you are competing against other applicants.
+Applications should be emailed to [email protected] and headed ‘Studentship Award Application’.
 Your application should provide the following information.

 - Your name, age, existing qualifications, University or College, Course of study, and the stage at which you are at on the course.